 Korean recipes are well-known for its high spicy note and today’s recipe of Korean fried chicken is no exception.
 This Korean fried chicken is one kick-ass recipe which will hit your taste bud hard and will transport you to a trance of deliciousness!
 You doubt I am exaggerating?
 Try this for yourself and come back to me!
 I bet you are gonna agree with me.
 But just be li’l careful as this hot Korean fried chicken is definitely not for the faint hearted; we love spicy food which is why we got hooked to this spicy delicacy.
 You can reduce the spiciness of this Korean fried chicken by adding couple of teaspoons of honey.

 My blog does not hoard a lot of Korean recipes (except for this Korean Kkanpunggi inspired hot garlic fried chicken!) as I am yet to explore this cuisine to its entire breadth.
 But Korean cuisine is popular for a reason and it rightfully deserves so.
 The Korean recipes are so freaking awesome that once you start tasting their recipes, you can’t retreat yourself back.
-I have many more short-listed recipes which I am gonna try soon and I am more than sure that they all are going to be blockbusters!
+This Korean fried chicken is just the beginning and I have many more short-listed Korean recipes which I am gonna try soon and I am more than sure that they all are going to be blockbusters!
 Be sure to keep checking this space for more wonderful Korean recipes!

-This recipe calls for Gochujang, the authentic Korean red chili paste and if you can get hold of it in your local supermarket, then nothing like it!
+This Korean fried chicken recipe calls for Gochujang, the authentic Korean red chili paste and if you can get hold of it in your local supermarket, then nothing like it!
 Unfortunately, I could not.
-Hence technically mine may not be the most authentic version, but the red chili paste which I used in my recipe replicated similar flavor very closely.
+Hence technically mine may not be the most authentic version, but the red chili paste which I used in my Korean fried chicken recipe replicated similar flavor very closely.
 I could not decipher the difference between my version of Korean fried chicken and the one which I had in an authentic Korean restaurant which confirmed me that they had indeed used the authentic Korean red chili paste named ‘Gochujang’!